sv-giampa/JauntyC/README.txt

 	5. Conclusions and recommendations.

-		For the explained reasons, the JauntyC library could be one of the best choices for designing a language for some project.
+		For the explained reasons, the JointyC library could be one of the best choices for designing a language for some project.
 It is emphasized that this library is under Apache License 2.0, and then it could be integrated also in a proprietary software, or used as a starting point to obtain an enhanced version of it.
-To familiarize with JauntyC and its programming method, it is highly recommended to start exploring the provided tutorials and documentation.
+To familiarize with JointyC and its programming method, it is highly recommended to start exploring the provided tutorials and documentation.